brendanjryan/ccheck/README.md

 # `ccheck`
 ---

 `ccheck` is a command line application for writing tests against configuration files and data using the [`rego` query language](https://www.openpolicyagent.org/docs/latest).
-It was primarily written for checking Kubernetes config files, but is generic enough to be used for any "structured" data format.
+It's intended purpose is for checking kubernetes config files (`.json` or `.yaml`) but can be extended to support other file types.

 ## Usage